Guillaume Bigourdan: Academic and scientific career

 He spent many years verifying the positions of 6380 nebulae.
 He hoped to set a basis for future studies of the proper motion of nebulae; this turned out to be more or less in vain, since distant nebulae will not show any proper motion.
 However, he did discover approximately 500 new objects.
 These observations are published throughout 5 volumes of the Annales of the Paris observatory, over 3000 pages.
-Additionally, in 1894, Bigourdan discovered the asteroid 390 Ama.
+Additionally, in 1894, Bigourdan discovered the asteroid 390 Alma.

-Biogrourdan was an avid traveler for astrological events; he took part in the observation of the transit of venus in Martinique in June 1882.
+Biogrourdan was an avid traveler for astronomical events; he took part in the observation of the transit of venus in Martinique in June 1882.
 On the same trip, he visited St Petersburg, Kraków, Berlin and Vienna.
 In 1892, he visited Joal, Senegal, to observe the total eclipse of the sun on 16 April 1893.

 In 1902 he participated in an effort to redetermine with greater precision the longitude difference between London and Paris.
 He became a member of the Bureau des Longitudes in 1903, and a member of the French Academy of Sciences in 1904.
-Due to his interest in the transmission of time signals by wireless, he was instituted as the director of the newly founded International Time Service in 1913, which was in charge of maintaining the switch to the new Greenwich time.
+Due to his interest in the transmission of time signals by wireless, he was instituted as the director of the newly founded International Time Service in 1912, which was in charge of maintaining the switch to the new Greenwich time.
 He remained in this position until 1928.

 He described a method for adjusting equatorial mount telescopes, which was known as "Bigourdan's method".

 Bigourdan won the Lalande Prize of the French Academy of Sciences in 1883 and in 1891, the Valz Prize of the same institution in 1886, and the Gold Medal of the Royal Astronomical Society in 1919.
 He was director of the Bureau International de l'Heure from 1919 to 1928.
 In 1919, he received the Prix Jules Janssen, the highest award of the Société astronomique de France, the French astronomical society.
 In 1924, he was made president of the Académie des Sciences and the Institute of France, after serving as its vice-president in 1923.